dnsimple/dnsimple-developer/content/domains/vanity-nameservers.md

 Vanity name servers are used to hide the use of DNSimple's name servers and instead use our name servers with different names.

+Note: you must request activation of the vanity name servers feature on your account before you can manage vanity name servers through the API.
+Contact support@dnsimple.com for more details.

 * TOC
 {:toc}